johch3n611u/johch3n611u/Work/Homehi/usefullBizEng.md

 I mean,

-do you have any development and deployed experience with on‑premise?"
+do you have any development and deployed experience with on‑premise?

+troubleshooting issues

+Okay, I see. that's all questions from my side, Please continue to host this interview.
+Thank you.